Allen Weinstein: International elections

 In 1985 Weinstein founded The Center for Democracy, where he served as president until the organization merged with the International Foundation for Electoral Systems (IFES) in 2003.
-At the request of Senators Lugar and Pell of the Senate Foreign Relations Committee, the Center for Democracy organized a bipartisan group of election lawyers to oversee the preparations for the February 1986 elections in the Philippines.
+At the request of Senators Richard Lugar and Claiborne Pell of the Senate Foreign Relations Committee, the Center for Democracy organized a bipartisan group of election lawyers to oversee the preparations for the February 1986 elections in the Philippines.
 At Ronald Reagan's request, Weinstein returned to the Philippines to continue to monitor the election procedures.
-The Center drafted the official report of the U.S. Observer Delegation, and went on to work with President Aquino's government on matters of electoral procedure.
+The Center drafted the official report of the U.S. Observer Delegation, and went on to work with President Corazon Aquino's government on matters of electoral procedure.
 While president he also chaired the organization's observation missions to El Salvador (1991), Nicaragua (1989–90, 1996), Panama (1988–89), and Russia (1991, 1996, 2000).
 After the organizations merged, Weinstein remained on staff at IFES as their senior adviser until he was selected as the Archivist of the United States.
 He returned to IFES in 2009.

 For his work in international elections, Weinstein received the United Nations Peace Medal (1986) and the Council of Europe's Silver Medal (1990 and 1996).